HomeSongs

 She walks through seven cities, she learned seven languages,

-to the language at the end from the horse down she threw herself.
+during the last language from the horse he threw her down.

 With wanting and not wanting, one night she slept with him.